 After getting to know the country’s history at the capital, learn about the colonists in Jamestown and Williamsburg.
 Take a leap back in our cultural and historical timeline to before the U.S. was a nation, on a guided tour of the first permanent English colony in America, Jamestown Settlement.
 Climb onto recreated ships, walk around a life-size fort and step into a Native American village from the era.
 In Colonial Williamsburg, view the elegant displays of British wealth and royalty at the Governor’s Palace.
 Tour the halls of the Capitol, where American liberty was debated and decided.
 Visit the Public Gaol, where pirates, runaway slaves and political prisoners awaited their fate.
 Experience the historic trades of the time, including blacksmiths and coopers.
 Explore the Colonial Gardens to learn what foods and flowers were common in the 1700s.

-Arrive at our nation’s capital and start off with sightseeing along Embassy Row and a stop for a photo op in front of the White House.
+Arrive at our nation’s capital, starting off with sightseeing along Embassy Row and stopping for a photo op in front of the White House.
 Tour the Memorials in the afternoon and put history lessons into context.

 For a glimpse into colonial life, visit George Washington’s preserved estate, Mount Vernon.
 Then stop by historic Old Town Alexandria.
 Reflect on our nation’s past on visits to Arlington National Cemetery and U.S. Marine Corps Memorial.